 - Frequency of road maintenance and recarpeting of pavement

-In most areas road level and highways are provided at a greater height then the natural surface level.
-This is done to provide easy drainage of rain water and road surface run off level.
+In most areas road levels and highways are provided at a greater height than the natural surface level.
+This is done to provide easy drainage of rainwater and road surface runoff level.